WHAT IS HPV?

 WHAT SHOULD MY PARTNER DO IF I HAVE GENITAL WARTS?

-Give them this pamphlet to read.
-Visit a doctor or sexual health clinic for an examination for warts and a general sexual health check up.
+Visit a doctor or sexual health clinic for a general sexual health check up.

 HOW ARE GENITAL WARTS TREATED?

 - Cryotherapy or liquid Nitrogen to freeze the warts

 - TCA (Trichloroacetic acid): a paint applied to a wart